Centennial-Informatics-Tournament/CINT.github.io/README.md

-# hocohacks
+# CInT
-Website for hocohacks 2020 virtual
+Website for CInT